Our Works

 Educating and Forming the Future of our faith.

-Nearly 20% of funds raised through the annual Appeal are directed to programs to walk with our brothers and sisters of all ages on their journeys of faith.
+Approximately 15% of funds raised through the annual Appeal are directed to programs to walk with our brothers and sisters of all ages on their journeys of faith.
 This includes providing vibrant and meaningful religious education resources, as well as overseeing campus ministry programs at more than 25 colleges and universities.

 Programs like Project Nazareth, the at-home faith formation curricula that was circulated during the pandemic, have helped parishes enrich their religious education programs, encouraging interaction with the whole family.
 Meanwhile, our campus ministry programs, like the one at Boston University, have increased vocations in a significant way over the course of the last few years.